Steve on Image Processing

 imshow(decorrCIR)

-The examples above are from the "Finding Vegetation in a Multispectral Image" demo in the Image Processing Toolbox.
+The examples above are from the "Finding Vegetation in a Multispectral Image" example in the Image Processing Toolbox.

 Give multibandread a try.
 You might find it to be just what you need.